oracle/weblogic-kubernetes-operator/documentation/3.2/content/userguide/managing-domains/model-in-image/auxiliary-images.md

 +++
-title = "Common mounts"
+title = "Auxiliary images"
 date = 2019-02-23T16:45:16-05:00
 weight = 25
 pre = "<b> </b>"
-description = "Common mounts are an alternative approach for supplying a domain's model files or other types of files."
+description = "Auxiliary images are an alternative approach for supplying a domain's model files or other types of files."
 +++

 ### Contents